mvanvu/php-form/README.md

 * Ability to add new custom rules (for validation)
 * Cool feature show/hide on
 * Create once and using to render HTML form and validate from the PHP server
+* Create once and validate using Javascript and the Php server

 ## Include dependencies